 Software asset management (SAM) is the capability, and a set of processes, that enables IT departments to better manage their software assets at an enterprise level.
 It’s part of the wider need for IT asset management (ITAM) and is also a key part of corporate governance activities.
 Done well, SAM will save your organization money, reduce waste, and support governance, risk, and compliance (GRC) needs.
-If you want to find out more about adopting SAM capabilities, then this blog will help – with it offering up ten tips for effective SAM.
+If you want to find out more about adopting SAM capabilities, then this blog will help – with it offering up ten best practices for effective SAM.

 Tip 1: Know what you want (from SAM)